 County and tribal system support: $4.55 million

 County and tribal health and human services agencies are responsible for delivering services and providing for the well-being, treatment, and care of individuals living with substance use concerns.
 This often is done in partnership with community-based agencies and organizations.
-The plan we submitted gives these agencies funding they can use to address the unique substance use issues facing their communities.
+These agencies will receive funding they can use to address the unique substance use issues facing their communities.

 Prevention activities: $3.5 million

 Substance use prevention activities focus on changing the way people think, feel, and act with regard to alcohol and other drugs.
 The goal is to build healthy communities by reducing harmful substance use or substance use that affects a person's overall well-being.
-The plan we submitted provides additional resources to regional substance use prevention centers, which will work with community substance use prevention coalitions on strategies to address local needs.
-This funding will also support substance use prevention programs for youth, including those that target tobacco use, and prevention activities related to opioids for communities of color who have been disproportionately impacted by the opioid epidemic.
+This funding will provide additional resources to regional substance use prevention centers, which will work with community substance use prevention coalitions on strategies to address local needs.
+This funding also will support substance use prevention programs for youth, including those that target tobacco use, and prevention activities related to opioids for communities of color who have been disproportionately impacted by the opioid epidemic.

 Harm reduction: $2.5 million

 Harm reduction refers to efforts that reduce the negative consequences of harmful substance use.
-Our plan would expand evidence-based harm reduction strategies focused on communities most vulnerable to an opioid overdose.
-To save lives, the plan we submitted would expand access to NARCAN®, the opioid overdose reversal drug.
-This would be done through leave behind programs in which EMS providers and law enforcement officers offer a free NARCAN® kit at the response scene to a person who was revived from an opioid overdose, NaloxBoxes or boxes filled with NARCAN® in public locations, a program that would distribute NARCAN® to Wisconsin residents leaving jails and prisons.
+Our plan expands evidence-based harm reduction strategies focused on communities most vulnerable to an opioid overdose.
+To save lives, we are expanding access to NARCAN®, the opioid overdose reversal drug.
+This will be done through leave behind programs in which EMS providers and law enforcement officers offer a free NARCAN® kit at the response scene to a person who was revived from an opioid overdose, NaloxBoxes or boxes filled with NARCAN® in public locations, and a program that will distribute NARCAN® to Wisconsin residents leaving jails and prisons.

 Crisis services: $2 million

 Improving access to crisis services makes it possible for individuals experiencing a substance use crisis to receive the care they need, avoid unnecessary institutional stays, and minimize burdens on law enforcement.
-The plan we submitted would expand and enhance substance use crisis response services in part by providing professionals working in this area more training on the best practices for working with people experiencing a substance use crisis.
+Our plan expands and enhances substance use crisis response services in part by providing professionals working in this area more training on the best practices for working with people experiencing a substance use crisis.